AlibabaCloudDocs/oss/intl.en-US/Console User Guide/Manage buckets/Manage a domain/Bind accelerated domain names.md

 ## What to do next

 -   To use an accelerated domain name to access OSS resources over HTTPS, you must host your certificate in OSS.
 For more information, see [Upload an SSL certificate](/intl.en-US/Console User Guide/Manage buckets/Manage a domain/Host SSL certificates.md).
 -   To implement cross-origin access \(CORS\) when Alibaba Cloud CDN is activated , you must configure CORS rules in the CDN console.
-For more information, see[Configure CORS for Alibaba Cloud CDN](https://www.alibabacloud.com/help/zh/faq-detail/40183.htm).
+For more information, see [Configure CORS for Alibaba Cloud CDN](https://www.alibabacloud.com/help/zh/faq-detail/40183.htm).